-^{2.} The pH must not be less than 6.0 standard units nor greater than 9.0 standard units and must be monitored 1/day (3) by grab sample.
+2. The pH shall not be less than 6.0 standard units nor greater than 9.0 standard units and shall be monitored 1/day (3) by grab sample.

-^{3.} There must be no discharge of floating solids or visible foam in other than trace amounts and no discharge of visible oil.
+3. There shall be no discharge of floating solids or visible foam in other than trace amounts and no discharge of visible oil.